aiven/aiven-operator/docs/docs/api-reference/clickhousedatabase.md

 - [`authSecretRef`](#spec.authSecretRef-property){: name='spec.authSecretRef-property'} (object).
 Authentication reference to Aiven token in a secret.
 See below for [nested schema](#spec.authSecretRef).
 - [`databaseName`](#spec.databaseName-property){: name='spec.databaseName-property'} (string, Immutable, MaxLength: 63).
 Specifies the Clickhouse database name.
 Defaults to `metadata.name` if omitted.

+!!!
+Note

-Note: `metadata.name` is ASCII-only.
+    `metadata.name` is ASCII-only.
 For UTF-8 names, use `spec.databaseName`, but ASCII is advised for compatibility.

 ## authSecretRef {: #spec.authSecretRef }